Skip to content

 Everything else can wait until tomorrow.

-• EasyCard (or transit-ready payment)
+• Transit payment: EasyCard (or your preferred tap payment) for MRT/buses

 Keep your first night close to your hotel.
 A short neighborhood walk, an easy meal, and a bubble tea are often the best way to start Taipei without overcommitting.